-- Describe the cause of highway hypnosis and tell what actions to take to stay alert. - Explain what to do if your vehicle becomes disabled. - 3.
+- Describe the cause of highway hypnosis and tell what actions to take to stay alert. - 2.
+Explain what to do if your vehicle becomes disabled. - 3.
 List three key factors that contribute to safe driving on expressways.

-type of driving.
+Expressways can provide the safest type of driving.
 Even so, problems can arise that present hazards and possible conflicts.